Noitcereon/MyReferenceRepo/Notes/my-goals.md

 ## Things I Need to Achieve What I Want

+> General advice on tutorial learning: Pick 1 tutorial, follow it, repeat with minimal reference, repeat but with changes

 1. Maintain knowledge of HTML, CSS and JavaScript
     - Keep my current knowledge through practice
     - Keep up to date with news of features and deprecations